What does Booting an Application mean?

 @loopback/cli

-New projects generated using @loopback/cli
+New projects generated using @loopback/cli or lb4 are automatically enabled

-for booting the Application using the conventions
+to use @loopback/boot for booting the Application using the conventions

 followed by the CLI.